angulardart/site-angulardart/src/tools/pub/dart2js-transformer.md

 [pubspec]({{site.dartlang}}/tools/pub/pubspec.html) for your package.
 To do this, add `$dart2js` (note the leading dollar sign) under the `transformers:` field.
+If present, `$dart2js` is usually the last transformer.

 For example, by default, `pub` minifies an app when in release mode (`pub build` defaults to `release` mode), but not otherwise